0113bernoyoun/HackerRankSolving/README.md

 # HackerRankSolving
-- Revising the Select Query I.txt
+- Revising the Select Query I
-- Revising the Select Query II.txt
+- Revising the Select Query II
+- Select All